-This Lemon Layer Sheet Cake Recipe is a moist and fluffy recipe, which is made with sifted cake flour and fresh lemons.
-It’s a great choice for parties, ready in about 4 hours, including chilling time.
+This Lemon Layer Sheet Cake Recipe is a light and airy recipe, which is made with whipped egg whites and fresh lemon zest.
+It’s a crowd-pleasing dessert, ready in about 3 hours.

 Jump to RecipeLemon Layer Sheet Cake Recipe Ingredients